nguyetn89/Gait-recognition-single-camera-for-MVLP/README.md

 ## Notice
 * Path to the dataset can be assigned in the file [main.py](./main.py).
 * This code applies for a single angle, i.e. it considers only a camera angle in both training and evaluation stages.
 Experiments on different angles are independent.
-* The training can be resumed by specify the epoch range.
-For example, using ```--epoch 10-20``` to load the model at the 10th epoch and continue to train until the 20th epoch.
+* The training can be resumed by specifying the epoch range.
+For example, use ```--epoch 10-20``` to load the model at the 10th epoch and continue to train until the 20th epoch.
 * If the task is "training", using ```--epoch 10``` means ```--epoch 0-10```.

 ## Example
-Training a model with GEIs of size `32 * 22` (original size in MVLP gait dataset is `128 * 88`) corresponding to the camera angle 90 degrees for 30 epochs and batch size 12:
+Training a model with GEIs of size `32 * 22` (original size in MVLP gait dataset is `128 * 88`) corresponding to the camera angle of 90 degrees for 30 epochs and batch size 12:
 ```
 python main.py --task training --epoch 30 --scale 0.25 --angle 90 --batch 12
 ```